mohitchandel/merkle-distributor/README.md

 - `bytes32[] calldata _merkleProof` : It array of proof of merkle tree transactions.

+First the merkle proof will be verified and if merkle proof is correct then the token will be recieved

+e.g. Tranx hash -> https://rinkeby.etherscan.io/tx/0xd5befda8bf6bd00d604c3e55fb57f3275fbc8b6811ef08902de442934b7814c0

 We can also check if user is able to claim airdrop or not by calling `canClaim(address _address, bytes32[] calldata merkleProof)` function which has two parameters